-Telemann Sheet Music
+Telemann Sheet Music and Biography

 Georg Philipp Telemann was born on March 14th 1681 in Magdeburg, Germany.
 He was a composer of the late Baroque period writing church compositions, sacred and secular music.
-You can see our sheet music collection of Telemann’s pieces on the site.

 Telemann’s father was a Protestant Minister who sadly died when his son was only four years old.
-His mother was the daughter of a clergyman and his elder brother took orders.
+His mother was the daughter of a clergyman and his elder brother took holy orders.
 It is extremely likely that Georg would have followed the same path had he not developed such an amazing musical talent.

 Telemann was not a child prodigy, in fact, his love of music wasn’t immediate.
 He started receiving lessons from a local organist at the age of ten.
 His family were averse to the idea of music which meant that Georg did all his practising in secret, even managing to write an opera at the age of twelve!